How to use business debt

 1. Evaluate your debt needs

-Before taking on any debt, assess how much is truly necessary.
-Make a list of exactly what you need capital for, and how it will contribute to your business.
+Before taking on any type of debt, assess how much is truly necessary.
+List what you need capital for and how it will contribute to your business.
 This will help you categorize your needs into “good debt,” used for investments that generate revenue or improve the business, and “bad debt,” which funds nonessential expenses.
 (More on good and bad debt in the next section.)

 For example, using debt to purchase new equipment that increases production capacity or hiring staff to help you run the business are examples of good debt.
 On the other hand, taking out a loan for new office furniture might not be a priority for your business.